Vivianogbor/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 3 - Display the contents of the /etc/passwd and /etc/hosts file
+Task 4 - Display the last tgen lines of the /etc/passwd file